Australia Zoo - Wildlife Hospital

 If you are passionate about wildlife care, are hardworking, physically fit and motivated, then this project is perfect for you!
 Volunteers play an important role at the Wildlife Hospital!
 Although the work can be physically demanding and is by no means an ‘easy holiday option’, being a volunteer at the largest & busiest wildlife hospital in the world is undoubtedly a truly rewarding and unique experience.

 - Volunteer at steve Irwin’s Australia zoo’s Wildlife Hospital! the largest and busiest purpose built facility of its kind in the world and part of Steve Irwin’s legacy!!

 - Share your love and passion for wildlife by helping the dedicated team that care for Australian native wildlife.

 - Great opportunity to explore the Sunshine Coast of Australia on your days off, as well as the world famous Australia Zoo, where there are many opportunities for up close native wildlife experiences.

-- New Culture and Tradtions
+- Learn about Australian Culture and Tradtions

 - Key Start Dates

 - Volunteer duration